Vata Balancing: Practical Tips & Tools for a Balanced Life

 - Hard alcohol.

-- To balance vata in the joints, nerves and muscles consider Joint Support
+- Joint Support helps balance vata in the joints, nerves, and muscles.

 - Live as you would imagine a master would: with calm awareness and a gentle pace.

-- A regular, daily routine with regular times for eating, sleeping, working, etc.
+- A regular, daily routine with regular times for eating, sleeping, and working.

 - A daily abhyanga, or Ayurvedic self-massage with warm Sesame Oil or Vata Massage Oil.

 - A gentle exercise routine, such as a calm, grounding form of yoga, tai chi, qi gong, walking, or swimming.

 - Keeping warm, no matter what the weather.
 Try warm baths, warm drinks, and warm sweaters!

 - Sweet, soothing music, smells, scenes, and company.

 - Taking time to slow down and turn inward with meditation or a good book.